 There are many different kinds of water filters:

 Straw filters.
-A straw filter allows the users to drink directly from a water source.
+A straw filter allows the users to drink directly from a water source (or from a cup if you’re boring).
 The water passes through a filter as you suck it through the straw.
 These are really convenient because they are easy to carry, but they need to be replaced and may require occasional maintenance.

 Squeeze filters.
 Squeeze filters are very similar to straw filters, except that you would attach them to a disposable water bottle or packable reservoir, and then squeeze the water through the filter and into your mouth.
 These also require occasional maintenance.